 - EU citizens between the age of 18-25 years old

 - Unemployed people

-In order to be allowed in for free visitors need to show a valid photo ID or valid documentation.
-For more information visit the official website.
+In order to be let in with a free ticket, visitors need to show a valid photo ID or valid documentation.
+For more information please visit the official website.

 - Every visitor needs to go through a security check before entering.

 - Bags smaller than 40x40x20cm are allowed in.
 While selfie sticks, tripods, helmets, roller blades, sharp objects, and glass bottles are not allowed in and there are no lockers onsite where you can store these items.

 - Visitors typically spend 45 minutes to an hour visiting the monument.

 - There are 284 stairs to reach the rooftop.

 - The best time to visit Arc de Triomphe without the crowds is early in the mornings or before closing at night.
 While the best time of the year to visit without the crowds is from October to March.